An incredibly low price.

 This unit has that capability as well.
-How does it stack up against the competition in other areas?
+How does it stack up against the best portable record players in other areas?

 We already know it’s the lowest priced unit.
 What else does it have going for it?
 And where does it lag behind?

 Byron Statics Portable Record Player Review: Overview and Features

 We all remember those classic suitcase record players.
 Their biggest selling point was their portable design and that is true for this model as well.